MatteoJoliveau/convomark/README.md

 ConvoMark is a web application and Telegram bot that makes it easy to bookmark a specific message and retrieve it later.
 Messages can be grouped together in named collections to keep them nice and organized.
 It features a web interface to manage your bookmarks and collections, secure login via Telegram OAuth, a GraphQL API and a Telegram bot, [@convomarkbot](https://t.me/convomarkbot)!

+**Check out the full documentation [here](https://convomark.matteojoliveau.com/docs)!**

 # Build
 If you want to hack on both the frontend and the backend at the same time, run the following commands: